ev-th/CV/README.md

 ### Product Development Manager @ SUKREW Ltd (2016 - 2022)

-- **Managed the complete lifecycle of the product** (underwear): design, development, fittings, orders, shipment, quality control, stock management, product launch and sales analysis. **Improved product quality** and **reduced costs** by transitioning to specialised factories and maintained relationships with production teams in China and India.
+- **Managed the complete lifecycle of the product** (underwear): design, development, fittings, orders, shipment, quality control, stock management, product launch and sales analysis.
-- **Designed the development process** and solidified best practices.
-Implemented a system for good record keeping. **Formalised documentation**.
+- **Improved product quality** and **reduced costs** by transitioning to specialised factories and maintained relationships with international production teams.
 - **Maintained the website** by updating the home page, products, SEO, and managing orders.
 Migrated the website from Magento to Shopify which needs less technical knowledge, **saving the company from expensive web development costs**.

 ### Sales Assistant @ Scribbler (2013 - 2015)

-- **Worked as part of a small team** on the shop floor and in the stockroom.
+- **Worked as part of a team**, using sales reports to merchandise the store and consistently meet targets.
-- **Communicated with the public**, worked on the tills, opened/closed the shop.
+- **Communicated with the public**, helping customers navigate the store with an in depth knowledge of the product.

 ### Care Assistant @ Knoll Care Partnership (2008 - 2012)

-- **Cared for residents** in an elderly residential home, most of which had dementia.
+- **Cared for residents** in an elderly residential home, most of which had dementia. **Flexibility in approach** was necessary for each resident’s specific needs.
-- **Distributed medication**, gave personal care, prepared food, organised activities.
-- **Teamwork** was crucial for coordinating daily tasks and adapting to unexpected events. **Flexibility in approach** was necessary for each resident’s specific needs.
-- **Inter-team verbal and written communication** was key for an effective handover between day and night shifts, weekday and weekend teams.
+- Daily challenges were unpredictable, so **teamwork and communication** were vital. **Inter-team verbal and written communication** was key for an effective handover between day and night shifts, weekday and weekend teams.
+- Distributed medication, gave personal care, prepared food, organised activities.

 ## Education

-### Queen Mary, University of London (2012 - 2016)

-- MA Film Studies (Distinction)
-- BA Film Studies (First Class)

-### Manchester Grammar School

-- A Levels – Biology (A*), Chemistry (A), Maths (A*) – 2009-2010
-- AS Level – Physics (A) – 2009
-- GCSEs – 10 A-A\* including Maths and English
+**Queen Mary, University of London**&nbsp; _BA Film Studies_ (First Class)&nbsp; _MA Film Studies_ (Distinction)

 ## Hobbies